bbc/tams/docs/adr/0035-fine-grained-auth.md

 * Good, because it can be implemented with minimal changes to the API specification
 * Good, because it provides control over different representations of media
+* Good, because it maps the right to access content onto the content itself, regardless of how it is re-used
 * Neutral, because it enables direct control of access to segments of flow timelines
   * Allowing direct sub-segment access control would require significant modification
 * Bad, because it requires significant amounts of additional data to be stored in/alongside the API